 No hardware, just broadband

-One of the great advantages of Voip is its flexibility.
+One of the great advantages of Voip is its flexibility, especially for business broadband.
 There are no PBX systems and clunky hardware to maintain, and as long as you have an internet connection, a business can access its Voip system anywhere in the world.
 According to this report in The Guardian, trade relations in the wake of Brexit could remain complex, and a communications platform that delivers cheap international calls as Voip does will be even more necessary.

 Scale, speed and economy